PR-CYBR/PR-CYBR-USER-FEEDBACK-AGENT/docs/OPORD/OPORD-0002.md

 ## 1. Situation

-All agents within the PR-CYBR ecosystem are tasked with developing and implementing their respective functions using the OpenAI Platform.
-This initiative aims to enhance each agent's capabilities by leveraging AI-powered functionalities aligned with their core responsibilities.
+All agents within the PR-CYBR ecosystem are tasked with developing and implementing a set of **10 relevant and useful functions** using the OpenAI Platform.
+These functions should be beneficial to both AI and human users, be relevant to PR-CYBR and other PR-CYBR agents, and include the Agent Dashboard Chat functionality to communicate with a human user.

 ## 2. Mission

 Each agent is to:

-- Identify and list all functions necessary for their operations.
+- Identify and list **10 relevant and useful functions** necessary for their operations.
+- Ensure functions are relevant to PR-CYBR, other PR-CYBR agents, and facilitate communication with human users via the Agent Dashboard Chat.
 - Provide the list in a code block using markdown format.
-- Request permission to proceed with creating and providing the first function's full file in OpenAI format that supports function calling.
+- Request permission to proceed with creating and providing the full file for the first function in OpenAI format that supports function calling.

 ## 3. Execution